lukasoppermann/design-tokens/README.md

   "client_payload": {
-    "tokenFileName": "design-tokens.json", // this is the filename you define above "tokens": "{...}", // the stringified json object holding all your desing tokens "filename": "Design Tokens" // the file name from which the tokens were exported }
+    "tokenFileName": "design-tokens.json", // this is the filename you define above "tokens": "{...}", // the stringified json object holding all your desing tokens "filename": "Design Tokens" // the Figma file name from which the tokens were exported }
 ```